waal70/home-infra/README.md

 # home-infra

 An Ansible playbook that sets up multiple Debian servers with Proxmox and some hardening.
-Relies on a standard Debian installation, that has some defaults set.
-These defaults can be set by running the preseed file: ps.cfg from ./debian-preseed

 ## Pre-requisites:
 * Ansible control node with ansible-core available
+* All controlled nodes assume a standard Debian installation that was configured using ps.cfg from ./debian-preseed

 ## Services included:
 * [Proxmox]
+* [log2ram]
+* [Samba Active Directory Domain Controller]

 ## Role-common:
 * Sets force-colors in .bashrc
 * Edits journald to reduce journal sizes.
 Also vacuums to 10M
 * Sets IPv6 to not autoconfigure
 * Sets hostname and changes /etc/hosts to reflect
-* Tries to remove the has_journal flag from the root filesystem.
+* Removes the has_journal flag from the root filesystem.
 Also sets noatime,nodiratime
 * Adds passwordless sudo for members of the sudo group
 * Installs powertop and sets powertop --auto-tune to run at startup